 - work where appropriate with the Committee on Climate Change

 The CFP consists of a Chair and up to 5 members who are appointed for 3 years.

 Establishment of the CFP

 The former FPAG was established in 2001.
-The Triennial Review of FPAG in 2014, concluded that FPAG performed an important function as an expert advisory group and that it should continue in this role as an advisory Non-Departmental Public Body.
+The Triennial Review of FPAG in 2014, concluded that FPAG performed an important function as an expert advisory group and that it should continue in this role as an advisory non-departmental public body.
 It also recommended ways to improve the way in which it operates, to enhance its ability to provide independent, expert advice.
-DECC proceeded to reform the group during 2015, including transitioning the group’s composition from organisational representatives to independent expert members, leading to the establishment of the CFP in place of the former FPAG.
+The group was reformed in 2015, including transitioning the FPAG’s composition from organisational representatives to independent expert members, leading to the establishment of the CFP.